HyperDbg Debugger

 Using TLB-splitting, and having features such as measuring code coverage and monitoring all mov(s) to/from memory by a function, makes HyperDbg a unique debugger.

-Although it has novel features, HyperDbg tries to be as stealth as possible.
+Although it has novel features, HyperDbg tries to be as stealthy as possible.
 It doesn’t use any debugging APIs to debug Windows or any application, so classic anti-debugging methods won’t detect it.
 Also, it resists the exploitation of time delta methods (e.g., RDTSC/RDTSCP) to detect the presence of hypervisors, therefore making it much harder for applications, packers, protectors, malware, anti-cheat engines, etc. to discover the debugger.

-You can download latest compiled binary files from releases; otherwise, if you want to build HyperDbg, you should clone HyperDbg with the --recursive
+You can download the latest compiled binary files from releases; otherwise, if you want to build HyperDbg, you should clone HyperDbg with the --recursive

 flag.

-1. HyperDbg: Reinventing Hardware-Assisted Debugging (preprints.org)
+1. HyperDbg: Reinventing Hardware-Assisted Debugging (CCS'22) [arXiv]

-You can read about internal design of HyperDbg and its features in the documentation.
+You can read about the internal design of HyperDbg and its features in the documentation.
 Here's a top-level diagram that shows how HyperDbg works:

 You can write your scripts to automate your debugging journey.
 HyperDbg has a powerful, fast, and entirely kernel-side implemented script engine.